vripoche/presentation-bdd/README.md

 ## What are disadvantages of BDD ?

-* Sometimes it is difficult to guess behavior tests before implementation, it is possible to begin with TDD assertions and delete it after
+* Sometimes it is difficult to guess behavior tests before implementation, it is possible to begin with TDD assertions and delete them after
 * Composition dependencies against TDD principle